 - Do not overlook the vendor updates for your device.
 Always download and install them in a timely fashion

 System & Network Performance

 - Retain only the software that you need and get rid of everything else.
 NAS devices have numerous Media Center applications built-in which you often don’t need

-- In case used as a hypervisor, pay attention to the disk configuration.
+- In the case used as a hypervisor, pay attention to the disk configuration.
 Choose the RAID setup that fits your requirements.
 Follow this link to a handy RAID calculator which comes for free

 - Aggregate network interfaces to get the maximum possible speed out of the NAS

-As a conclusion, the above configuration can greatly benefit a NAS device while it doesn’t come with any tradeoffs.
+In conclusion, the above configuration can greatly benefit a NAS device while it doesn’t come with any tradeoffs.